Modular implementation of the linear and cubic-scaling orbital minimization methods in electronic structure codes using atomic orbitals: Modular solver architecture

 The solver uses the libOMM library \cite{LIBOMM,Corsetti2014,Oliveira2020,omm-bundle} to perform the CG minimization of the energy functional given by Eq. (\ref{eq_OM}).
 As an input, the libOMM library requires $\mathbf{H}$ and $\mathbf{S}$, as well as the initial guess for $\mathbf{C}^\dagger$, in one of the MS formats \cite{MS,MSDBCSR,Oliveira2020,omm-bundle}.
 As an output, it provides the converged $\mathbf{C}^\dagger$, and $\boldsymbol{\rho}$ or $\boldsymbol{\rho}_E$ in the same format.
 The {\it pddbc} format is used for parallel calculations with dense matrices.
-To run such calculations with SIESTA, the input parameter \texttt{OMM.UseSparse} should be set to \texttt{false} (Table \ref{table:input}).
 In this case, all matrix elements are stored and algebraic operations are performed using the ScaLAPACK library \cite{SCALAPACK}.
-The matrix is divided into 2D blocks distributed on a 2D or 1D process grid (\texttt{OMM.Use2D} \texttt{true} or \texttt{false}, respectively).
-For parallel calculations with sparse matrices (\texttt{OMM.UseSparse} \texttt{true}), the {\it pdcsr} format is used.
-The matrix is also divided into 2D blocks, which are distributed on a 1D or 2D process grid (Figs. \ref{fig:m_copy}b and c, respectively).
+The matrix is divided into 2D blocks distributed on a 2D or 1D process grid.
+For parallel calculations with sparse matrices, the {\it pdcsr} format is used.
+The matrix is also divided into 2D blocks distributed on a 1D or 2D process grid (Figs. \ref{fig:m_copy}b and c, respectively).
 However, in this case, zero blocks are not stored.
 The algebraic operations are performed by the DBCSR library \cite{DBCSR,Borstnik2014,CP2K}.
 At the moment, libOMM supports only equal rectangular blocks.